 White is the colour of peace and purity.

 Green is a colour that is associated with spring and evokes rebirth and growth.
-It is a colour that symbolises hope and is also found on the Christmas tree, a tree that is green even in the middle of winter.
+It is a colour that symbolises hope and is also found on the Christmas tree, a green tree, even in the middle of winter.

 Les décorations de Pâques en Alsace

 In Alsace, people decorate their houses before Easter.
-Branches are set up on the table or on the edge of the window (so that passers-by can admire them!).
+Branches are set up on the table or the edge of the window (so that passers-by can admire them!).
 Residents decorate them with hand-painted eggs, spring flowers and various figurines.
-The children make nests with leaves, moss, lichen or grass which they will place in the garden, hoping that at night the Easter bunny will fill them with multi-coloured chocolate eggs!
+The children make nests with leaves, moss, lichen or grass which they will place in the garden, hoping that the Easter bunny will fill them with multi-coloured chocolate eggs at night!

 Inside, Easter colours brighten up Sunday lunchtime tables.
-Flowers such as daisies, tulips, daffodils and daffodils are in season and can be used to decorate centrepieces.
+Flowers such as daisies, tulips, narcissus and daffodils are in season and can be used to decorate centrepieces.

 Find out more about the Easter traditions in Alsace.